isc-projects/kea/doc/sphinx/arm/hooks.rst

       }
     }

-Some data might be available in the request or in the response only and some data might differ in the incoming packet from the one in the response packet.
+Some data might be available in the request or in the response only, and some data might differ in the incoming packet from the one in the response packet.

 Examples: